TMZero-c/CMPT371Project/README.md

 ## TO PLAY
+- INSTALL `pyqt5` with `pip install pyqt5`
-- Someone starts the server
+- Someone starts the server with `server.py`
-- Players starting 'clients.py' will be asked for IP and Name
+- Players starting `clients.py` will be asked for IP and Name
 - The game starts when all clients have pressed ready